54weasels/sun3_60/pal/Readme.md

 The PAL8L14A (1589-01) at U312 is very hard to find, see the main page README for alternatives.
 Similarly the GAL20XV10 alternative for the PAL20X10A (1595-01) at U107 is not burnable with mainstream programmers.

+## PAL mapping
+Some of the notes are missing as I'm incrementally building and validating.
+For the first version (without the SCSI and VIDEO), not all the chips listed below are needed.
+Sadly, the problematic ones above are.

 | PAL # | Type  | Position | Section | Notes |
 |-------|------|----------|---------|-------|
 | 1564-2 | PAL16R4B | U313 | EPROM | DCP |